codeannie/inspire-travel/README.md

 Then using the coordinates, it does the following:

 - Calculate the location time from Google Maps Time Zone API
-- Look up the weather forecast from Weather Wunder API
+- Look up the weather forecast from Weather Wunderground API
 - Display photos taken within 32km from Flickr API

 *Disclaimer regarding Flickr images: It is a bit of challenge to control the quality and type of photos from Flickr.
 The best I could do was to turn on Getty Images pool and filter by specific tags to get more "travel"-like photos.*